aaronminnick/AnimalShelterApi.Solution/README.md

 >*(Example: /api/animals/5 will return the animal with AnimalId == 5)*

 >**PUT: /api/animals/{id}**
 >Edits the record for a specific animal in the database, determined by {id}.
-The AnimalId property must be provided in addition to any properties being edited.
+The AnimalId property must be provided in the body of your request, in addition to any properties being edited.
 The AnimalId must match the id in the URL for correct functionality (example):
 >```
 >{
 >  "AnimalId" = 1,